Trade directory · Oakland metro · California

 Licensing Requirements

 California requires C-27 Landscaping Contractor License for projects over $500.
 Must pass Law & Business exam plus C-27 trade exam.
-4 years experience or combination of experience and education required. $330 application fee, 2-year renewal cycle at $400.
+Requires 4 years experience or equivalent education.
+License renewal every 2 years with continuing education requirements.

 §2